 leverage.
 The ERP vendors use this leverage in several ways.
 One way is to sell uncompetitive software in other areas in the same account.
 From a marketing perspective, ERP sales are the “wedge” that gets the company into the account.
 Once the wedge is in place, ERP is in the catbird seat in terms of selling more

 A second way ERP vendors use this leverage is to increase the cost of the yearly support contract.
 Generally the TCO of on-premises ERP systems is considered to be high.

 The implementation time is the longest of any enterprise software category.
 And the term “implementation time” is laden with assumptions.
 For instance, according to IDC, fifteen percent of survey respondents re-implemented their ERP software.
 What was the implementation time on those projects, one may wonder.
 However, finding detailed TCO studies on ERP systems is not easy.
-For this reason, at Software Decisions, we created TCO estimates for all of the major ERP applications and several of the open source ERP applications.
+For this reason, at Brightwork Research & Analysis, we created TCO estimates for all of the major ERP applications and several of the open source ERP applications.